awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-procedures.md

 ## Getting an SSL/TLS Certificate<a name="cnames-and-https-getting-certificates"></a>

-Get an SSL/TLS certificate if you don't already have one\.
+Get an SSL/TLS certificate if you don’t already have one\.
 For more information, see the applicable documentation:
 + To use a certificate provided by AWS Certificate Manager \(ACM\), see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.
 Then skip to [Updating Your CloudFront Distribution](#cnames-and-https-updating-cloudfront)\.
 **Note**
 We recommend that you use ACM to provision, manage, and deploy SSL/TLS certificates on AWS managed resources\.
+You must request an ACM certificate in the US East \(N\.
+Virginia\) Region\.
 + To get a certificate from a third\-party certificate authority \(CA\), see the documentation provided by the certificate authority\.
 When you have the certificate, continue with the next procedure\.
 + To create a self\-signed certificate, see the documentation for the application that you're using to create and sign the certificate\.
 Then continue with the next procedure\.